-This time of the year is truly magical in many parts of the world, if only for the unique atmosphere, customs, and traditions you’ll experience in each destination.
-A Christmas tour in Europe is full of snowy white landscapes, bustling markets and gluhwein enjoyed next to cosy fireplaces.
+The festive season is a truly magical time of year in many parts of the world.
+You’ll experience the unique atmosphere, customs, and traditions of each destination.
+A Christmas tour in Europe is full of snowy white landscapes, bustling markets and gluhwein enjoyed next to cosy fireplaces!
+Expat Explore has put together a list of the top holiday destination ideas for older couples.
 For those seeking a winter holiday minus the chill factor, we have included some destinations outside of Europe.
 All of these spots are great ideas for older couples with wanderlust!

 The best over-50s holidays abroad involve experiences that combine the sights and tastes of other cultures, without any stress.
 You’ll want the leisure of enjoying destinations at a comfortable pace, without it being so slow as to be dull and uninspiring.

 Now that the kids are old enough to take care of themselves for a few weeks, it’s time to think about taking that European Christmas holiday you’ve always promised yourselves.

 Europe is a treasure trove of Christmas delights because it hosts so many different cultures in a relatively small area.
 It’s possible to see quite a lot in a short span of time, especially on an organised group tour.
 Christmastime adds something even more special to the holiday spirit, and we have a few top suggestions for the best over 50s holidays: